DisTuneJS/DisTune/.github/CONTRIBUTING.md

 ## ⚖️ License

-By contributing to DisTube, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to DisTune, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 ## ❓ Support